-He incorporated lemon grass essential oil into melted beeswax.
-And then poured it into a suitable mold.
-Let it harden.
-And had a ready source of swarm box attractant.
+He puts lemon grass essential oil into melted beeswax.
+And then pours it into a suitable mold.
+Lets it harden.
+And has a easy to use swarm attractant.

-Rubbing it in, on and around a swarm box, increased a swarm box’s attractiveness.
+Rubbing it in, on and around a swarm box, increased its attractiveness.

-A beeswax crayon isn’t as fragile or as volatile as a bottle of essential oil.
-And the beeswax acts as slow release agent.
-It can be applied on surfaces that essential oils can’t.
+This beeswax crayon isn’t as fragile, or as volatile as a bottle of essential oil.
+The beeswax acts as slow release agent.
+And can be put on surfaces that essential oils can’t.

 Other ingredients might work in Joe’s crayon as well.
-This concept might extend the usefulness of commercial pheromones.
-Maybe even the Lusby’s queen alcohol extract could be used.
+This concept might extend to commercial pheromones.
+Maybe even the Lusby’s queen alcohol extracts.